Advising and Admissions

 At the PhD level, the Linguistics program offers students a full five-year fellowship, while funding for CS and Data Science students, though guaranteed, often comes through grants for research on specific areas, which flow through advisors.
 This leads to somewhat different expectations for admission.
-Linguistics will admit students without a close fit to an advisor, but it's important that the applicant already be quite independent and have a good fit to the department overall.
+Linguistics will admit students without a close fit to an advisor, so it's important that the applicant already be quite independent and have a good fit to the department overall.
 In CS and Data Science, fit to the department is less important, but it's crucial for applicants to name specific potential advisors and to demonstrate (i.e., through reference letters and published/publishable written work) that they're ready to work on problems that those advisors are likely to be interested in (and able to write grants for).
-Admission rates for all three programs are roughly similar (i.e., low), so you should apply to whichever best fits your record and your interests, with the slight caveat that I am less involved in admissions decisions in CS.
-For students broadly interested in the cognitive sciences, this page offers some useful information about the available programs at NYU.
+Admission rates for all three programs are similar (and low), so you should apply to whichever best fits your record and your interests, though if you're undecided between Computer Science and Data Science, go for Data Science.
+For students broadly interested in cognitive science, this page offers some useful information about the available programs at NYU.

 Prospective Postdocs and Visitors